Garden City, New York: Bus

-Several bus lines traverse the village provided by Nassau Inter-County Express (NICE).
+As of August 2025, nine Nassau Inter-County Express (NICE) bus routes pass through and serve the village: the n15, the n22, the n22x, the n25, the n25/58 the n27, the n35, the n40, and the n40x.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Garden City.
+National Grid USA provides natural gas to connected homes and businesses in Garden City.

 Power

-PSEG Long Island provides power to all homes and businesses within Garden City.
+PSEG Long Island provides power to all homes and businesses within Garden City, on behalf of the Long Island Power Authority.

 Sewage

 Garden City is connected to sanitary sewers.
-The village maintains a sanitary sewer system which flows into Nassau County's system, which treats the sewage from the village's system through the Nassau County-owned sewage treatment plants.
+The village maintains a sanitary sewer system which flows into Nassau County's sanitary sewer system, which treats the sewage from the village's system at the Nassau County-owned sewage treatment plants on the South Shore.

 Water

 The Village of Garden City owns and maintains its own water system.
-Garden City's water system serves the majority of the Village with water.
-The Water Authority of Western Nassau County services Village residents who live in the westernmost part of the Village.
+The majority of the village is served by this municipal water supply system.
+However, the Water Authority of Western Nassau County services Village residents residing in the westernmost part of the Village.